Valerie Boles: Personal life

+The grave of Percy Washington, Boles's common-law husband, in Citizens Cemetery, the burial ground which John Berendt visited during his research for Midnight in the Garden of Good and Evil.

-In 1994, John Berendt changed Boles's name to "Minerva" and included her in his novel Midnight in the Garden of Good and Evil.
-Other than the moniker, and her marriage to Dr. Buzzard, Berendt has said "the story about Boles in the novel is true".
+In 1994, John Berendt changed Boles's name to "Minerva" and included her in his non-fiction book, Midnight in the Garden of Good and Evil.
+Other than the moniker, and her marriage to Dr. Buzzard, Berendt has said "the story about Boles in the book is true".
 Minerva was portrayed by Irma P. Hall in Clint Eastwood's 1997 film adaptation.
 The "garden" in the book's title is Citizens Cemetery in Beaufort.
 In the film, Savannah's Bonaventure Cemetery was used to represent the "colored cemetery down the road".

 A recluse, Boles rarely allowed her photograph to be taken (there were only two known occurrences), much less allow people to touch her, due to her belief that she would become jinxed by a curse.
 "When you gave her money, she didn't want you to hand it to her," John Berendt said at the time of her death.
 "You had to put it down on a table or on the floor, because that way you can't 'work' with her hands.
 If you touch her, you're 'working her hand.'"

 Although he appeared in the book, Sonny Seiler, a former attorney from Savannah, Georgia, played Judge Samuel L. White in the film (his own role being filled by Australian actor Jack Thompson).
 Seiler explained that he would meet with Boles on a bench in Savannah's Monterey Square.
 "We'd sit out there a few minutes, but she'd never say anything.
 She didn't trust me."
 Seiler visited Boles at her home in Beaufort, in 2002.
 "The house reeked of some strange incense," he said.
 "I gave her some money, and she smiled.
 I asked her if she ever got back to Savannah, and she said she didn't.
 She said she couldn't travel."